scrtlabs/fetchai-confidential-and-verifiable-agent-template/README.md

 # Agent Template for SecretVM

 This repository provides a template for creating and deploying Fetch.ai agents to SecretVM.
+Agents deployed in SecretVM (using TEE technology) get two important properties:
+😎 Privacy - agents' memory and storage are encrypted and can't be accessed by the hardware owner or root user of the machine ✅ Verifiability - using cryptographic TEE attestation, it is possible to _prove_ which source code is running in the agent

 # Getting Started